 Yet it is a sickening thing, the old writing.
 Very occasionally rewarding, very often essential, always interfrastic.
 Sometimes the only recourse and the only sanity.
 But sickening in many ways.

 In an ocean of utterances of all kinds and the daily maelestrom of messaging spoken words there’s something about pace and process that draws us to writing.
 Pseudo permanence.
 Pseudo transference.
 A presumed audience a believed audience an absent audience.
 Readership of none but potentially of digitally-networked millions.
 Crusoe casting bottles into the sea in hope.

 There’s something else other than just putting pen to paper or its digital equivalent.
 There’s something in the need to write that is to do with improvement and this is where the field begins to narrow.
 If there is improvement then some writings are better than others.
 Some writings are read and some are not.
 Some are lauded and some are not.
 Some are lasting and most are not.

 “Sick of the either” would be an even more cryptic two-per-center as a blogger’s title, perhaps.
 Another popular gem from Worsward Ho! and inadvertently a reminder that most of “the best writing” is utterly unreadable.
-What we are most comfortable to call “good” needs to have been rubber stamped by authorities in publishing houses or universities or schools, or by strict parents and sneering students.
+What we are most comfortable to call “good” – especially in covertly combative social groups – needs to have been rubber stamped by authorities in publishing houses or universities or schools, or by strict parents and sneering students.
 Then there’s the other “good” that has no critical acknowledgement of its worth but has a short-term world-praise by a few hundred thousand eyes and hearts.
-Then we scurry anxiously to cling to or condemn the notion of literature.
+That makes us scurry anxiously to cling to or condemn the notion of literature, of high art and of taste.
 At that point we’re surely lost.